arindamdas007/AtliQ-Technologies-Data-Analytics-Internship-PowerBI/README.md

 <b>5.</b> Provide a complete report of the difference in numbers between the benchmark data and the main data.<br><br>
 Please ensure that you thoroughly analyze the datasets and provide a comprehensive report of the differences in the order quantity and delivered quantity between the benchmark data and the main data.<br>

-Attaching screenshots from a dummy report I created, which will give you a better idea of what it looks like and how the final output should be presented:<br>
+Attaching screenshots from a dummy report I created, which will give you a better idea of what it looks like and how the final output should be presented:<br><br>
+<b>Output Data</b><br>
 <p align="center"><img width="789" height="430" alt="image" src="https://github.com/user-attachments/assets/e4e46d65-45ee-4817-b8d6-82b71c1d1cc2" /></p>

 <p align="center"><img width="795" height="366" alt="image" src="https://github.com/user-attachments/assets/f278cbac-d06d-4d31-b962-ac21f03fe943" /></p>